 Watch the video below to learn why most septic system failures happen.
 This video is from a course I created on DIY septic system revival, and it’s important you understand why failure typically happens.

-After unsuccessfully trying various additives and methods without success, a question occurred to me.
-“Is there something out there that could deliver the power of a pressure washer to the inside of leaching pipes?”
-I didn’t know of anything at the time, but I looked anyway.
+After struggling unsuccessfully, a question occurred to me: “Is there something out there that could deliver the power of a pressure washer to the inside of leaching pipes?”
+I knew that gunk in an around the perforated pipes in the soil was the reason my system was backed up, but I didn’t know of anything to clean inside the pipes.
+I looked anyway, and found success.
 Seek and ye shall find, right?

 The first thing I did was figure out how to physically de-gunk the insides of the leaching pipes in my septic system.
 As it turns out, this makes all the difference for septic system revival and maintenance.
 It’s at the heart of the DIY septic system techniques I found worked perfectly for me.
 The crazy thing is, this kind of cleaning hardly ever happens.
 The tool that makes it all possible is a long, fairly stiff hose attachment called a Clog Hog.
 It clips onto the wand of a pressure washer and delivers blasts of water to the inside walls of pipes as long as 100 feet.
 The end of the device has four water jets.
 One points forward to blast out anything blocking the pipe, while the other three point backwards at an angle.
 These backwards-facing jets propel the hose into the pipe, sort of like little jet engines.
 In the case of leaching pipes, these side jets also deliver valuable cleaning action along the side of the pipes and through the holes in the leaching pipes.
 I’m sure the sideways blasting action that comes through the holes does a lot to open up the soil and allow more sewage percolation later on.

-- Use a pressure washer to fix 90% of all septic failures.
+- Use a pressure washer to fix 90% of all septic system failures.